declare-lab/RECCON/README.md

-# RECCON: Recognizing Emotion Cause in Conversations
+# RECCON: Recognizing Emotion Cause in CONversations

 This repository contains the dataset and the pytorch implementations of the models from the paper [Recognizing Emotion Cause in Conversations](./RECCON.pdf).